benjamincrozat/content/posts/php-is-dead-2023.md

 ## WordPress marketshare in 2023

-**WordPress has more than 62.9% market share across the all the websites whose CMS we know.**
+**WordPress has more than 62.9% market share across all the websites whose CMS we know.**

 Source: [W3Tech](https://w3techs.com/technologies/details/cm-wordpress).